BernhardRode/aws-infra-sandbox/docs/ci-cd-workflow.md

 2. Set up Go environment
 3. Configure AWS credentials using OIDC federation
 4. Install CDK and dependencies
-5. Deploy a pr environment with a unique name based on the PR number
+5. Deploy a preview environment with a unique name based on the PR number
 6. Add a comment to the PR with links to the deployed resources
-7. Clean up the pr environment when the PR is closed
+7. Clean up the preview environment when the PR is closed

 **Usage**:
 - Simply open a PR against the main branch
-- The workflow will automatically deploy a pr environment
+- The workflow will automatically deploy a preview environment
 - The PR will receive a comment with links to the deployed resources
-- When the PR is closed, the pr environment is automatically destroyed
+- When the PR is closed, the preview environment is automatically destroyed

 ### Staging Workflow